sjml/dotfiles/README.md

   * Symlink files in `osx-launchagents` to ~/Library/LaunchAgents
   * Install [homebrew](http://brew.sh)
   * Attempt to change the default shell to zsh
-  * Install all the packages listed in the Brewfile
   * Install all GUI applications listed in the Cask section of the Brewfile
+  * Install all the packages listed in the `install_lists/Brewfile`
   * Install Inconsolata and Hack fonts
   * Attempt to install Mac App Store stuff from the mas section of the Brewfile
   * Make a `~/Projects` directory and symlink the dotfiles there
   * Install a set of vim bundles, managed by [Vundle](https://github.com/VundleVim/Vundle.vim)
   * Install pip
-  * Install all packages listed in `python-packages.txt`
+  * Install all packages listed in `install_lists/python-packages.txt`
-  * Use zsh-nvm to install Node.js and a few node utilities
+  * Use zsh-nvm to install Node.js and any Node utilities listed in `install_lists/node-packages.txt`
-  * Sets the Caps-Lock key to act as a Control key
   * Set up appearance of Terminal.app
   * Various and sundry macOS GUI settings (Finder behaviors, Trackpad settings, etc.)
   * Set up the Dock